Arcada-Devops-2025/siljands-fun-fact-bot/README.md

 3. Start server: node server.js
 4. Go to http://127.0.0.1:8080/ and get your fact

+# Testing
+This project uses Vitest for testing and uses Github Actions.

 # Dockerisation (for running on RAHTI)
 Added Dockerfile and docker-compose for hosting on RAHTI.